clareaulab/clareau-lab-website-old/reproducibility/index.md

 {% include section.html %}

-# {% include icon.html icon="fa-solid fa-clone" %}Reproducing our work
+## {% include icon.html icon="fa-solid fa-mixed" %}Reproducing and extending our works

 Our team is an advocate for open and reproducible science.
 This includes both experimental details to generate data and line-by-line computational workflows